peterblazejewicz/AngularJS101/README.md

 # AngularJS101

-A `generator-aspnet` rewrite of the [ASP.Net 5: Jump Start to AngularJS With MVC 6 Web API' article](http://www.c-sharpcorner.com/UploadFile/8c19e8/Asp-Net-5-jump-start-to-angularjs-with-mvc-6-web-api/)
+A `generator-aspnet` rewrite of the [ASP.Net 5: Jump Start to AngularJS With MVC 6 Web API' article](http://www.c-sharpcorner.com/UploadFile/8c19e8/Asp-Net-5-jump-start-to-angularjs-with-mvc-6-web-api/).
+Please consult the original article to get idea what we are doing here.

+Thanks!

 ## Prerequisites